MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/proxy-csp.md

 <a href="" id="proxyname-ports-services-servicename"></a>***ProxyName*/Ports/Services/_ServiceName_**
 Defines the name of a service.

-It is recommended that this element name is specified as a numbered node beginning at zero.
+It's recommended that this element name is specified as a numbered node beginning at zero.
 For example, to provision two services, use "SERVICE0" and "SERVICE1" as the element names.

 <a href="" id="proxyname-ports-services-servicename-servicename"></a>***ProxyName*/Ports/Services/*ServiceName*/ServiceName**
 Specifies the protocol to be associated with the parent port.